Physician Associates

 The MAPs Core Capabilities Framework is now available on the Medical Associate Professions page.

-Physician Associate (PA) apprenticeships
+Physician Associate (degree) apprenticeships

 FAQs on the Healthcare Apprenticeship Standards Online (HASO) website.